 What’s The Relationship Between Encryption & Data Restoration?

 What most people don’t realize is that a quick format or disk deletion does not actually delete their data, and a large portion of it is still recoverable later.
+In one way, this can be helpful to recover your data if you have not taken a backup using a reliable software like Remo Data Recovery tool.
+But what if the important data falls in the wrong hands?
 This is sad because the average Tom simply runs a format before selling his old devices without knowing that the format doesn’t actually delete his files for the new owner, and that the latter can still recover it.

 You see, when you delete your files on SSDs (Including SD Cards), they are not actually deleted instantly, and rather, what happens is that the current filesystem will simply detach the file node from its data to prevent accessing to it, aka “deleted”.
 But the file data is still there in fact and isn’t fully deleted until new data comes and overwrites it at a random later time and probability .